This policy applies to all non-faculty, benefits-eligible employees new to the University of Nebraska at Omaha.

 - Provide for a systematic department orientation for the employee.

 - Schedule the employee for New Hire Orientation.

 - Make sure the employee understands the duration of the probationary period and what he/she can expect during, and upon finalizing, the 180 days.

 - Show a continuing interest in the new employee.

 The probationary period lasts 180 days.
 This is a critical period for the supervisor to assess the new employee.
 By the end of the probationary period, the supervisor should be confident that the right hiring decision was/was not made.
 The supervisor will also be confident that the employee meets the essential functions and requirements of the job.

-Towards the end of the 180 days, the supervisor will conduct an end of probationary period formal evaluation for all non-faculty benefits-eligible employees – Office/Service and Managerial/Professional.
+Toward the end of the 180 days, all non-faculty benefits-eligible employees—Office/Service and Managerial/Professional—will receive an email with a link to complete a self-appraisal in the UNeVal online performance review system.
+Once the self-appraisal is completed, it will be forwarded to the immediate supervisor to complete the appraisal process.
 There should be NO surprises in this evaluation as there should have been periodic feedback provided to the employee throughout this period.
-The completed performance review is sent to Human Resources to be placed in the employee’s file.
+The completed performance review is kept in the UNeVal Data Base.

 The university has no obligation to continue employment through the probationary period.
 If it is determined during the probationary period that the services of an employee have not been acceptable, the employee may be dismissed with Human Resources approval.
 Dismissals during probationary period are not grievable, except in cases of alleged discrimination.

 This policy was developed and approved prior to the implementation of the campus policy development and approval process approved by the Chancellor’s Cabinet in October 2015.